coq/coq/doc/sphinx/language/extensions/evars.rst

    shown below determines the value of this variable by unification, which resolves it.

-   .. coqtop:: reset in
+   .. rocqtop:: reset in

       Set Printing Goal Names.

       Goal forall p n m : nat, n = p -> p = m -> n = m.

-   .. coqtop:: all
+   .. rocqtop:: all

       intros x y z H1 H2.
       eapply eq_trans. (* creates ?y : nat as a shelved goal *)